 My Mom always told me that no one can make you mad – you have to choose to be mad.
 You cannot control what people do but you CAN control how you respond.
 This week I spent time with a few of my executive coaching clients to help them process issues.
 It’s amazing to me how fast things can go sideways in the workplace and crush working relationships.
 People get so emotionally involved that they lose sight of the real issue.
 The fact that I’m outside of the issues allows me to see things in a neutral manner and help them get back on track.

 People don’t see your intentions, they see your actions.

 I’ve been reading a book on Emotional Intelligence and this has led me to think about my emotions to see how my actions live out what I truly feel.
 I do two emotions really well; Happy and Angry.
 I’ve come to realize that in the case of anger, this is usually some other emotion I don’t like dealing with so I move to anger.
 These are emotions like embarrassment, selfishness, pride, fear and these usually come out as anger that is too often directed at people I really care about.
 I created this process flow below to help me see where I may be getting off track and see if this makes sense to you too.

-The last row may not matter to you but it does to me.
+The last item may not matter to you but it does to me.
 After I get clarity on it all, I compare this to what GOD has called me to be like.
 Whatever drives your underlying decision process should be the final factor in your dealing with emotions.